-In certain cases, a quality improvement project may constitute non-exempt human subjects research conducted (or funded) by the U.S. Department of Health and Human Services (HHS) or otherwise covered by an applicable FWA.
+In certain cases, a quality improvement project may constitute non-exempt human subjects research conducted or supported funded) by HHS or otherwise covered by an applicable FWA.
 For example, if a project involves introducing an untested clinical intervention for purposes which include not only improving the quality of care but also collecting information about patient outcomes for the purpose of establishing scientific evidence to determine how well the intervention achieves its intended results, that quality improvement project may also constitute nonexempt human subjects research under the HHS regulations.